 The project ran from June 2017 to March 2018.
 Between this period of time three workshops per organisation were held, two shared action learning days and a final event for a wider audience.

 Please go to our process and resources page to learn more about the approach we used with the organisations and resources that were used throughout the project.

 The following short stories were captured with the help of The Village Storytelling Centre, with each of the three partner organisations telling their journeys through the project in their own way.

 Simon Community Scotland wanted the project to make a difference to how leaders and staff could experience supervision, and as a result be more confident in their own leadership and management capabilities.
 They hoped this would then have a real impact on the people who use their services.
 Listen to their story about the changes they have made.

 Nether Johnstone House wanted the project to ultimately make a difference to the young people they work with by supporting their staff team to become more confident and empowered.
 The staff themselves would also benefit by having a greater involvement in, and understanding of, leadership taking place at all levels.
 Listen to their story about the changes they have made.

 The Iriss/SSSC project team had a number of initial conversations with senior and team managers working within social work at Dundee City Council.
 They wanted to explore what supervision currently looks like within their work and how this could be positively developed in the future.
 The three team managers who then directly took part in the workshops used the process to connect with each other, explore the similarities they experienced in their roles, and develop how they could positively impact both leadership and supervision practices for themselves and their teams.
 Their story is a part fictional account based on the learning and reflections from their journey.

 The project facilitators offer their reflections of the project, what it involved, the changes it made and the main messages to take away.
 Listen to their accounts.

-Both Iriss and SSSC will be continuing their work around supervision and leadership throughout 2018 and beyond.
+Both Iriss and SSSC will be continuing their work around supervision and leadership.
 If you would like to know more about this work, please feel free to contact us.